 The JFCS Holocaust Center is a program of Jewish Family and Children’s Services of San Francisco, the Peninsula, Marin and Sonoma Counties.

-We are dedicated to the education, documentation, research, and remembrance of the Holocaust.
-As Northern California’s primary resource for education about the Holocaust and other genocides, our programs increase awareness about the causes and consequences of hatred, anti-Semitism, and indifference—during the Holocaust, as well as during contemporary times.
+We are dedicated to the remembrance, research, documentation and education about the Holocaust.
+As Northern California’s primary resource for education about the Holocaust and other genocides, our work increases awareness about Jewish history and the causes and consequences of anti-Semitism, racism, and bigotry.
+Through a deeper understanding of the Holocaust and patterns of genocide, our goal is to inspire moral courage and social responsibility in future generations.

 Many Bay Area Holocaust survivors are part of our Center’s William J. Lowenberg Speakers Bureau where they work with Bay Area high schools and colleges and share their stories of courage and resilience.